 As your problem lightens up, you may find a better way to work with or understand it.
 Or you may work through the karma of that problem in a better, more healing way.
 However it goes, you will benefit.

 The second thing we do when we sing that song is that we proclaim those forces of healing as within ourselves.
 We gain confidence in our innate health and healing capacity.
 Here, we might be a bit shy.
 But in fact, as humans, every one of us can be a healer.
 We just have to put our heart into it and Menla’s heart will come to us and show us we can do it.

-When we get to this stage of understanding and practice, we can actually speak his name, Menla, which means something like spiritual essence of all healing, or as we would say in English, Medicine.
-Another name for him in Tibetan, the language that brought his tradition to us is Bekendze.
+When we get to this stage of understanding and practice, we can actually speak his name, Menla, which means something like spiritual essence of all healing, or as we would say in English, King of Medicine.
+Another name for him in Tibetan, the language that brought his tradition to us is Bhaisajyaguru.
 And he has a mantra, or power song, which in its Tibetan form goes, Tayata Om Bekendze Bekendze Maha Bekendze Raza Samugate Swoha.
 This song means something like, “Everything is here.
 This is how you do it.
 Medicine, Medicine, Great King of Medicine, All Your Forces Are Here, Helping in The Way I need most.
 Hooray!”
 The traditional teaching suggests we speak to him in the Tibetan version of his song, which is called a mantra, and we repeat as needed.

-However we work with Menla, it might be tempting to think, “this is just a chant, just a visualization.”
+However we work with Menla, it might be tempting to think, “This is just a chant, just a visualization.”
 But remember the power of symbols, and how even just one thought can change the universe.
 And just as we wash our body with water to keep it fresh and healthy, in the same way it is helpful to wash our spiritual essence and clean up our karmic residue.
 Over time we will benefit in some way.
 No one knows just what form that benefit will take, but the forces of healing will be in motion.